Car hits gate outside German leader’s offices; little damage

-BERLIN (AP) — A car crashed into the front gate of the building housing German Chancellor Angela Merkel’s offices on Wednesday morning, but appeared to have caused little damage, Berlin police said.
+BERLIN (AP) — A car crashed into the front gate of the building housing German Chancellor Angela Merkel’s offices on Wednesday morning, but the incident appeared to have caused little damage, Berlin police said.

-Officers were on the scene investigating the crash at the German chancellery, police spokesman Hartmut Paeth said, but there were no immediate details about injuries or arrests,
+Officers were on the scene investigating the crash at the German chancellery.
+Police tweeted that the 54-year-old driver was arrested, but didn’t give any further details on the man.

 Rescue crews on the scene confirmed the man driving the car was being treated in an ambulance that remained in front of the chancellery.

-The car, a Volkswagen sedan, had the slogan “You damned murderers of children and old people” scrawled in white paint on one side.
+The car, a Volkswagen station wagon, had the slogan “You damned murderers of children and old people” scrawled in white paint on one side.
 On the other it said “stop the globalization policies.”

-It had license plates from the North Rhine-Westphalia area of Lippe and was driven away by the Berlin fire department showing little sign of damage beyond a few scratches.
+It had license plates from the Lippe area in western Germany and was driven away by the Berlin fire department showing little sign of damage beyond a few scratches.
 The metal gate to the chancellery appeared slightly bent.

 The chancellery sits in downtown Berlin next to the Swiss Embassy and across from the capital’s parliamentary offices.
 The exterior gate that was hit, which is next to a security office outside the main building, can be accessed from public streets.